+APERC completed the seventh edition of the APEC Energy Demand and Supply Outlook, which now includes projections extending to 2050.
 As with past editions, the Outlook seventh edition is comprised of two volumes: Volume I provides APEC-wide results and Volume II provides the outlook for each APEC economy.

-Outlook results are being disseminated to each economy during Roadshow events.
-APERC researchers have visited three-quarters of APEC economies since the report's release.
-The remaining economies will be visited by the end of 2019.
+Outlook results were disseminated to each economy during Roadshow events.
+APERC researchers have visited all 21 APEC economies since the report's release.

-Preparation for the eighth edition Outlook is underway.
+Work on the eighth edition Outlook is underway.
 Feedback from economies on scenarios, models, and data are contributing to the development.
+A request for feedback on scenario design was solicited in June 2020.
+Thus far, comments were received from twelve economies.
+The comments are being taken under consideration.

-The eighth edition Outlook will utilise APEC energy data, instead of IEA, to underpin its analysis.
+The eighth edition Outlook utilises APEC energy data, instead of IEA, to underpin its analysis.
 Other improvements to the analysis include increasing the role of price in supply and demand decisions in the sector models.
+The modelling tools developed for the Outlook will also be used for training activities in APEC economies.